Rapid Response Collecting at the V&A

 It’s good to see the V&A adapting by looking at current affairs, but the future of this collection in a gallery space is uncertain: this historical archive could easily be replaced by a more relevant, more interesting newcomer.

-Rapid Response Collecting is at the V&A from 4th July 2014 until 15th January 2015, for further information visit here.
+Rapid Response Collecting is at the V&A from 4th July 2014 until 15th January 2015.
+For further information or to book visit the museum’s website here.